 A very popular stop off, the moorings and marina can get very busy in high season and may be full but it is not possible for vessels under 14.9m to reserve a berth or mooring.
 The town is even more busy as it is a popular tourist destination with wildlife tours on land and sea plus trips to Staffa for Fingle's cave.
 See the picture at the top of the page.

 The fuel berth was intended for commercial vessels but plans were in place (2022) to adapt it for pleasure craft, diesel and Gas are however available from a garage close by the marina.
 Update: Diesel is now available 24/7 from an automated pump at the garage but gas’s is only available weekdays.
-Adequate showers and laundry but with only 2 washing machines & 2 not very efficient driers there is likely to be a queue.
+Adequate showers (one guide calls them state of the art which I find puzzling) and laundry but with only 2 washing machines & 2 not very efficient driers there is likely to be a queue.

-I have not used the pontoons, the ones shown on the left of the picture below have a fairly tight approach but should not be a significant issue.
+the pontoons shown on the left of the picture below have a fairly tight approach at low water but is not significant issue for modest sized vessels or those with a bow thruster.

 The moorings have pick up buoys to very heavy gauge chain (Update 2024: the chains have been replaced by heavy platted warps, easier than the chains but still very bulky ) that may well be too large for fairleads and cleats, I can just about use them (with some lashing to be sure) but a rope - chain - rope bridle might come in useful.
 Each visitor buoy is marked with the maximum weight of boat that can use it, starting at 15 tonnes.